Maryland

 D. Expungement of cannabis conviction records

-As of January 1, 2023, following approval in November 2022 of a constitutional amendment legalizing “personal use” of cannabis (then called marijuana), conviction for simple possession of marijuana became eligible for expungement without a waiting period after completion of the sentence.
-Possession with intent to distribute marijuana became eligible after three years.
+As of January 1, 2023, following approval in November 2022 of a constitutional amendment legalizing “personal use” of cannabis (then called marijuana), conviction for simple possession of marijuana became eligible for expungement without a waiting period after completion of the sentence.4 The November 2022 constitutional amendment defined “personal use” as up to 1.5 ounces) of cannabis for adults 21 or older, effective July 1, 2023.
+HB 1.
+Possession with intent to distribute cannabis became eligible after three years.
 See HB837.
-Additionally, by virtue of this law marijuana possession charges were made an exception to Maryland’s “unit rule”, which prohibits expungement of otherwise eligible charges if there are also ineligible charges in the case.
+Additionally, by virtue of this law cannabis possession charges were made an exception to Maryland’s “unit rule”, which prohibits expungement of otherwise eligible charges if there are also ineligible charges in the case.

-Previously, Maryland law authorized expungement of convictions for possession of marijuana after a four-year waiting period.
+Previously, Maryland law authorized expungement of convictions for possession of cannabis after a four-year waiting period.
 Md.
 Code Ann., Crim.
 Proc. § 10-105(a)(12).
-In 2021, HB 83 prohibited the Maryland Judiciary Case Search from referring to the existence of a District Court criminal case in which possession of marijuana was the only charge in the case and the charge was disposed of before October 1, 2014. § 10-111.
+In 2021, HB 83 prohibited the Maryland Judiciary Case Search from referring to the existence of a District Court criminal case in which possession of cannabis was the only charge in the case and the charge was disposed of before October 1, 2014. § 10-111.

-Contingent implementing legislation enacted in March 2022 created new “civil use” offenses (from 1.5 to 2.5 ounces)8; mandated resentencing for those serving prison sentences for cannabis possession offenses either legalized or decriminalized by the statute; and reduced waiting periods for expungement of misdemeanor and felony cannabis convictions.
+Contingent implementing legislation enacted in March 2022 created new “civil use” offenses (from 1.5 to 2.5 ounces)5; mandated resentencing for those serving prison sentences for cannabis possession offenses either legalized or decriminalized by the statute; and reduced waiting periods for expungement of misdemeanor and felony cannabis convictions.
 See HB 837.

 HB 837 reduced the waiting period for filing a petition for judicial expungement of misdemeanor cannabis possession convictions (already authorized under § 10-105(a)(12)) from four years to completion of sentence. § 10-105(c)(8).
 Additionally, it authorized any person incarcerated after having been convicted of misdemeanor possession of cannabis to petition the court for resentencing, providing that the court “shall” sentence the person to time served. §10-105.3.
 If the person is not serving a sentence for any other crime, they “shall” be released.
 Id.
 The law also reduced the waiting period for filing petitions to expunge convictions for possession with intent to distribute cannabis (already authorized for drug possession with intent to distribute generally by §§ 10-110(a)(1)(viii) and 10-110(a)(2)(ii)), from ten years (misdemeanors) and 15 years (felonies) to three years after completion of sentence.
 See § 10-110(c)(4).

-Finally, a new § 10-112 directed the Department of Public Safety to expunge automatically conviction records in the central repository for cannabis possession obtained prior to July 1, 2023 (court records may be expunged only pursuant to the petition process in § 10-105(a)).
+Finally, a new § 10-112 directed the Department of Public Safety to expunge automatically conviction records in the central repository for cannabis possession obtained prior to July 1, 2023.
+Court records may be expunged only pursuant to the petition process in § 10-105(a).

 In addition to expungement of the record in certain misdemeanor cases (see above), the court has authority to expunge the record in the following situations:

-• Non-violent first offenders who have been granted a full and unconditional pardon.
+- Non-violent first offenders who have been granted a full and unconditional pardon.
 Md.
 Code Ann., Crim.
 Proc. § 10-105(a)(8).
 Application must be filed no later than ten years after pardon granted. § 10-105(c)(4).

-• Certain minor nuisance crimes (public urination, drinking in public, panhandling, loitering, vagrancy, etc.), three years after completion of sentence. § 10-105(a)(9), (c)(6).
+- Certain minor nuisance crimes (public urination, drinking in public, panhandling, loitering, vagrancy, etc.), three years after completion of sentence. § 10-105(a)(9), (c)(6).

-• Charges transferred to juvenile court. § 10-105(a)(7); 10-106.
+- Charges transferred to juvenile court. § 10-105(a)(7); 10-106.

-• Police records of arrests not leading to charges 60 days after release. § 10-103; 10-103.1.9
+- Police records of arrests not leading to charges 60 days after release. § 10-103; 10-103.1.6

-• Conviction records for decriminalized offenses. § 10-105(a)(11).
+- Conviction records for decriminalized offenses. § 10-105(a)(11).

 The petition form is available at https://mdcourts.gov/sites/default/files/court-forms/courtforms/joint/ccdccr072B.pdf/ccdccr072B.pdf.
 A $30 fee is required.
 See http://www.courts.state.md.us/circuit/feesummaryschedule.pdf.
 The State’s attorney receives a copy of the petition for expungement and is a mandatory party to the proceeding.
 Md.
 Code Ann., Crim.
 Proc. §§ 10-105(d), (e), (g).
 The State’s attorney has 30 days to respond to the petition, and if State’s attorney objects, a hearing is held to determine whether the person is entitled to expungement.
 Id.
 An expungement order may be appealed. § 10-105(g).
 See also State v.
 Nelson, 847 A.2d 1184, 1189 (Md.
 App.
 2004) (State entitled to 30-day period to file objection and court cannot proceed to hearing prior to expiration of that period absent an articulated waiver by the State).

-Note: a website offers the ability to check for potential eligibility and generate filled out petition forms, but it appears to be mainly for non-convictions, does not include information on more recent changes to Maryland expungement law, and is down until further notice: https://mdexpungement.com/
+Note: A website offers the ability to check for potential eligibility and generate filled out petition forms, but it appears to be mainly for non-convictions, does not include information on more recent changes to Maryland expungement law, and is down until further notice: https://mdexpungement.com/

 Per Md.
 Code Ann., Crim.
 Proc. § 10-107, if any single charge arising from the same incident is ineligible, then every charge arising from that incident is ineligible (this is known as “the unit rule”).
+See note on Partial Expungement Workgroup, supra.

-D. Vacatur for victims of human trafficking
+G. Vacatur for victims of human trafficking

 Victims of human trafficking convicted of a number of qualifying offenses (expanded in 2020 by HB242 from prostitution only) may move the court for vacatur, after 60 days.
-No hearing required if State’s Attorney agrees, no objection is filed by a victim, and vacatur is required if the movant establishes by a preponderance that the crime was the “direct result” of being a victim.
+No hearing is required if State’s Attorney agrees, no objection is filed by a victim, and vacatur is required if the movant establishes by a preponderance that the crime was the “direct result” of being a victim.
 Md.
 Code Ann., Crim.
 Proc. § 8-302, as amended by HB 242.
 Court shall vacate the conviction, modify the sentence, or grant a new trial.
-Vacatur makes the record eligible for expungement as a non-conviction (see above). § 10-105(a)(13).
+Vacatur makes the record eligible for expungement as a non-conviction record under Md.
+Code Ann., Crim.
+Proc. § 10-105(a)(13).

-E. “Probation before judgment”
+H. “Probation before judgment”

 Subject to the provisions of the Maryland sentencing guidelines, the court may defer judgment and place a defendant on probation subject to reasonable conditions, if (i) the court finds that the best interests of the defendant and the public welfare would be served; and (ii) the defendant gives written consent after determination of guilt or acceptance of a nolo contendere plea.
 Md.
 Code Ann., Crim.
 Proc. § 6-220(b)(1).
 Certain offenses related to driving and drugs are ineligible if the person has previously been placed on PBJ. § 6-220(d).
 Terms of probation may include payment of fine or restitution, or participation in a treatment program. § 6-220(b)(2).
 Upon successful completion of probation, the court shall discharge the defendant from probation without judgment of conviction, and such discharge “is not a conviction for the purpose of any disqualification or disability imposed by law because of conviction of a crime.” § 6-220(g).